edgedb/edgedb/docs/stdlib/array.rst

         db> select [1, 2, 3][:-2];
         {[1]}

-    Referencing an array slice beyond the array boundaries will result in an empty array (unlike a direct reference to a specific index):
+    Referencing an array slice beyond the array's boundaries will result in an empty array, unlike a direct reference to a specific index:

     .. code-block:: edgeql-repl